 The West Embankment separates the impoundment to the east and the Muskegon River to the west.
-Since the previous annual inspection, MERG observed minor sloughing at the toe of the West Embankment.
-MERG has repaired the sloughing and further reinforced the interior slope of the West Embankment.
-The West Embankment appeared to be in good condition (Photo 5) and no evidence of movement, settlement, cracking, distress, erosion, seepage, animal burrows or other adverse conditions was observed in the crest and interior and exterior slopes, except as noted herein.
+The West Embankment appeared to be in good condition (Photos 3 and 4) and no evidence of movement, settlement, cracking, distress, erosion, seepage, animal burrows or other adverse conditions was observed in the crest and interior and exterior slopes, except as noted herein.

-- The interior slope of the West Embankment was recently reinforced with stone rip rap protection and seeding (Photo 6). - Rip-rap protects the exterior slope (Photo 5), which was in good condition. - Some minor vegetation overgrowth was observed on the exterior slope.
+- The interior slope of the West Embankment was recently reinforced with stone rip rap protection and seeding (Photo 3). - Rip-rap protects the exterior slope, which was in good condition. - Some minor vegetation overgrowth was observed on the exterior slope.